CClemensJr/csharp-data-structures-and-algorithms/Data-Structures/Hashtables/README.md

-# Trees
+# Hashtables
-< one of the most common data structures for sifting through data.
+> one of the most common data structures for sifting through data.

 ## Challenge
 ```
-	Implement
+	Implement a Hashtable.
 ```

 ## Approach and Efficiency
-### Binary Tree
+### To Be Added
 ```
 	A binary tree is unordered so to find a value the whole tree may need to be searched.
 	Recursion is used to go traverse through the tree.
 This results in: